Cray-HPE/docs-csm/operations/network/metallb_bgp/Check_BGP_Status_and_Reset_Sessions.md

     1. (`sw-spine#`) Clear the BGP sessions.

-        There are two VRF's that may need to be cleared.
+        There are two VRFs that may need to be cleared.
 Clear the VRF that has the `Idle` session state.

         Default VRF: